ESG Evaluation System OverviewEvaluation System

 The structure for the Corporate Governance Evaluation indicators is mainly based on the six principles of corporate governance released by the Organization for Economic Co-operation and Development (OECD) in 2004.
 The structure references and adjusts five dimensions to these principles: "Protecting Shareholder Rights and Interests", "Treating Shareholders Equitably", "Enhancing Board Composition and Operation", "Increasing Information Transparency", and "Putting Corporate Social Responsibility into Practice".
 It further references the 2015 G20/OECD principles of corporate governance in 2018 whereby the dimensions of “Protecting Shareholder Rights and Interests” and “Treating Shareholders Equitably” were combined and the evaluation adjusted to four dimensions.

 The evaluation indicators refer to the "yes" or "no" method and will gradually include more elements of actual practice.
-The information for these evaluations is based on public information as much as possible, allowing them to be more transparent and objective.
+The information assessed is based on data disclosed by companies as much as possible, allowing them to be more transparent and objective.

 (2) Method for Announcing Indicators